-Variable Costing: What Is, Example and How to Calculate It
+Variable Costing: Definition, Example, and How to Calculate It

-Variable costing is a method that includes only variable manufacturing costs, such as materials, labor, and overhead, in the cost of goods sold.
-The formula calculates these costs to determine the cost of production, helping businesses evaluate profitability based on variable expenses.
+Variable costing is a costing method that includes only variable manufacturing expenses, such as materials, labor, and overhead.
+This approach helps businesses analyze profitability based solely on variable production expenses.

 Key Takeaways

-• Variable costing includes only variable production costs like materials and labor, treating fixed overhead as period expenses, and is used mainly for internal reports.
+• Variable costing includes only variable production costs, such as materials and labor, treats fixed overhead as period expenses, and is used mainly for internal reports.

-• Variable costing benefits management by optimizing decisions, controlling variable costs, and simplifying budgeting, with added efficiency through automated accounting systems.
+• Variable costing benefits management by optimizing decisions, controlling variable costs, and simplifying budgeting.ย

 • HashMicro provides budget comparison and tracks variable costs for better control, while automated reports save time and enable quicker, smarter decisions.